 There is no piece of art more beautiful than an intricate braid design.
 If you have a couple of hours to spare, ask your stylist to recreate these zig-zag braids.
 The time spent in the chair will be well worth it once you’re swimming in compliments.

 If you’re an indecisive hair guru, this look combines two of the most favored styles.
 Meet the Dutch bun, which is merely the love child of Dutch braids and a messy bun.
 To recreate this look, part your hair down the middle and create a Dutch braid on each side of the part.
 Wrap the bottom parts of your braid into a messy bun.
 Secure the bun with several bobby pins, apply a few spritzes of hairspray like Redken Control Addict 28 Strong-Hold Hairspray, and you’re good to go.

 Having short strands doesn’t mean you get excluded from all the hair styling fun!
 You can still slay a gorgeous style by creating a half-up braid.
 This particular braid starts and ends at the middle of your head and is a lovely way to style your shorter strands.

 If you’re a braid enthusiast, you won’t mind taking the time to create this Victorian-inspired braided ponytail.
 If you really want to amp up the regal vibes, make sure to pair your style with statement earrings to pull the look together.

 Voluminous Side Braid Ponytail

-If you want to make your short hair appear more voluminous, start by adding a spritz of Matrix Biolage Styling Complete Control Hairspray and gently backcomb your mane.
+If you want to make your short hair appear more voluminous, start by adding a spritz of Biolage Styling Complete Control Hairspray and gently backcomb your mane.
 Then, take a small piece of hair from the side of your head and create a standard French braid.
 Lastly, tie your hair into a ponytail and let the compliments pour in.

 This braid looks like a gorgeous waterfall cascading into a blanket of lush hair.
 The best part about it is you don’t need long locks to show off this stunning technique.